mde/timezone-js/README.md

 ## Development

 Feel free to fork and modify at your own will.
+The source code is annotated and doc can be generated with `docco`

 ### Testing

-This library uses Jasmine to test.
-In order to run the tests, download [Jasmine](http://pivotal.github.com/jasmine/download.html) and put `jasmine-html.js`, `jasmine.css` and `jasmine.js` into `tests/jasmine`.
+This library uses jasmine-node as the testing framework.
+In order to run the tests, do `npm test`
-Then grab timezone data files from [iana](http://www.iana.org/time-zones) and put them in `tests/tz`.

-Since Chrome doesn't allow AJAX calls to grab files locally.
-Open `test.html` in Firefox/Safari.

 Feel free to add more tests.